Firebase

 I added a Firebase web app to the Firebase project

-Web
+I selected Web

-Web
+I selected Web

-Add Firebase SDK instructions
+I reviewed the Add Firebase SDK instructions

-Add Firebase SDK instructions
+I reviewed the Add Firebase SDK instructions

-Copy this object
+I copied this object

-Copy this object
+I copied this object

-The Friendly Chat web app has been created
+The Friendly Chat web app was created

-The Friendly Chat web app has been created
+The Friendly Chat web app was created

 Enable Google sign-in for Firebase Authentication